 CLOSE SEARCH

-We are highly experienced in advising where other directors and/or some of the shareholders believe it is necessary to remove a director.
+We are highly experienced in advising where directors and/or some of the shareholders believe it is necessary to remove a director.
 We also advise company directors who are facing a situation where they face forced removal.

-It is always worth remembering that in many cases, once relationships and trust have broken down, a negotiated outcome can be best for all, which may mean the director resigning on suitably agreed terms.
+In many cases, once relationships and trust have broken down, a negotiated outcome can be best for all, which may mean the director resigning on suitably agreed terms.

 We are experienced in negotiating director exits including any employment law and shareholding issues.